 We compensate non-employee members of the board through a mixture of cash and equity-based compensation.
-Effective December 2009, each non-employee director is eligible to receive an attendance fee of \$1,500 for each Board meeting attended and \$500 for each telephonic Board meeting, and a cash retainer fee equal to \$30,000 per year (increased in December 2009 from \$25,000 per year) paid on a quarterly basis in arrears.
-In addition, for each Board committee on which a non-employee director serves, he or she shall be eligible to receive an attendance fee of \$1,000 for each committee meeting attended and a cash retainer fee equal to \$8,000, \$6,000 and \$5,000 per year for serving on the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee respectively (as compared to \$7,500, \$5,000 and \$5,000 per year respectively for 2009) paid on a quarterly basis in arrears; provided that the cash retainer to be received by the chairperson of the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee is \$22,500, \$15,000 per year and \$12,000 per year, respectively, each paid on a quarterly basis in arrears.
+Each non-employee director is eligible to receive an attendance fee of \$1,500 for each Board meeting attended and \$500 for each telephonic Board meeting, and a cash retainer fee equal to \$30,000 per year, which was increased to \$34,000 in June 2017, paid on a quarterly basis in arrears.
+In addition, for each Board committee on which a non-employee director serves, he or she shall be eligible to receive an attendance fee of \$1,000 for each committee meeting attended and a cash retainer fee equal to \$8,000, \$6,000 and \$5,000 per year for serving on the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee respectively paid on a quarterly basis in arrears; provided that the cash retainer to be received by the chairperson of the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee is \$22,500, \$15,000 and \$12,000 per year, respectively, each paid on a quarterly basis in arrears.